feature-hub/feature-hub/packages/history-service/README.md

 ### As the Integrator

-The integrator defines the history service with a [location transformer](#location-transformer) and registers it at the Feature Service registry:
+The integrator defines the History Service with a [location transformer](#location-transformer) and registers it at the Feature Service registry: